It’s strong. It holds paint well. It provides dimensional variety to structures.

-Its visual appeal is heightened when the tubing is curved into a gentle, graceful arch.
+Its visual likeability is boosted when the tubing is curved into a gentle, elegant arch.

-Producing that arch, though, is not a minor task.
+Making that arch, though, is not easy.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
 It’s a hollow section, don’t forget.
-The correct equipment, directed by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while remaining flat or square.
+The correct equipment, focused by skilled tube bender hands, are essential for rectangular tubing to hold its original dimensions, while staying flat or square.